Anomalous non-conservation of fermion/chiral number in Abelian gauge theories at finite temperature: Introduction

 The chiral analogue of Lagrangian Eq.~(\ref{cl}) can describe the hypercharge sector of the SM at temperatures above the electroweak cross-over; if the mass of the scalar field $m$ is sufficiently large, it can be integrated out so that we are left with a theory including only fermions and a U(1) gauge field, hence representing ordinary quantum electrodynamics.
-A number of results describing the anomalous dynamics of fermions and Abelian gauge fields are available for this type of theory.
-These can be split between zero and non-zero temperature results:\\
+A number of results describing the anomalous dynamics of fermions and Abelian gauge fields are available for this type of theory. \\